simonpfrank/create-sparc/README.md

 ## Contributing

-Contributions to `create-sparc-py` are welcome!
-Whether you're fixing bugs, improving documentation, or proposing new features, your help is appreciated.
+Contributions to `create-sparc-py` are very welcome!
+As you can see I have stuff to learn, so davice and guidance or issues are welcome.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)